ang101/MCP_News/README.md

 - page: Page number based on the page parameter.

 Data:
-- uuid: Unique identifier for an article in our system.
+- uuid: Unique identifier for an article in the system.
 - title: Article title.
 - description: The article meta description.
 - keywords: The article meta keywords.